Dispatcher & dispatching rules

 In order to provide smart mocks, Microcks is using Dispatcher and Dispatching Rules to find the most appropriate response to return when receiving a request.

-The Dispatcher is defining a routing logic for mocks, that specifies the kind of elements of an incoming request will be examined to find a match.
-The Dispatcher Rules refines those elements as well as the matching rule to find the correct response.
+The Dispatcher is defining a routing logic for mocks, which specifies the kind of elements of an incoming request that will be examined to find a match.
+The Dispatcher Rules refine those elements as well as the matching rule to find the correct response.

 By default, Microcks looks at the variable parts between the different examples of the same operation when importing a new Service or API and infers those two elements.
 Then, based on those elements, it computes some fingerprint that allows unique identification for every request/response pair.
 That’s what we called the Dispatch Criteria.

-When using this default and receiving an incoming request on a mock endpoint, Microcks will re-apply the Service or API Dispatching Rules to compute the fingerprint again and find the appropriate response matching this criteria.
+When using this default and receiving an incoming request on a mock endpoint, Microcks will reapply the Service or API’s Dispatching Rules to compute the fingerprint again and find the appropriate response matching this criteria.

 However, you may need more than this inferred logic in some situations.
 Microcks got you covered!
 It allows you to configure and use advanced dispatchers and associated rules, providing some advanced dispatchers to implement your own business rules or constraints.